ESET: Products

 ESET provides security products for home and business users.
 Its products cover all the main operating systems across server, cloud, and mobile deployments.

 ESET's first product was NOD, an antivirus program for computers running the MS-DOS operating system.
 NOD32 1.0 for Microsoft Windows was released in 1998 and version 2.0 in 2003.
 A third version, ESET NOD32 Antivirus, followed in 2007 along with ESET Smart Security 3, which added antispam and firewall modules.

 ESET NOD32 Antivirus and additional related products with a wider suite of security functions, including ESET Smart Security Premium and ESET Internet Security, are upgraded and released on an annual basis.
 In 2010, ESET released products for macOS, with a business version now called ESET Endpoint Antivirus and a home version called ESET Cyber Security.

 ESET also offers products for Android devices.
 The first version of ESET Mobile Security was announced in 2012.
-The product not only offers malware protection but also provides a call filter, an adware detector, payment protection, and theft protection (such as SIM card locking and total data wipes).
+The product offers malware protection and a call filter, an adware detector, payment protection, and theft protection (such as SIM card locking and total data wipes).
 In 2015, ESET introduced ESET Parental Control, which allows parents to monitor children's use of Android devices.

-ESET Smart TV Security, designed to protect Android TV from malware, phishing and ransomware, was introduced in 2018 at the Mobile World Congress event in Barcelona.
+ESET Smart TV Security, designed to protect Android TV from malware, phishing, and ransomware, was introduced in 2018 at the Mobile World Congress event in Barcelona.